isaacnmm/pestpolicy-hugo2XX/content/posts/do-bed-bugs-have-wings/index.md

 ##  How to IdentifyBed Bugs?

-From the onset, [bed bugs](https://wagner.edu/campus-services/operations/bed-bug-policy/) are brownish, tiny ( 1/4 inches) and oval-shaped insects feeding on a cat or dog blood - but also humans' blood.
+From the onset, [bed bugs](https://wagner.edu/campus-services/operations/bed-bug-policy/)are brownish, tiny ( 1/4 inches) and oval-shaped insects feeding on a cat or dog blood - but also humans' blood.
 But the adult bed bugs are about the apple seed but a flat body.
 Following a full blood meal, the adult bed bugs will become reddish in their color and a swollen body.
 The bugs will be moving quickly around the ceilings, walls, and floors.

-https://youtu.be/hW4RTY7k2lw Further, you'll notice females as they'll lay eggs - look anything like dust specks.
+https://youtu.be/hW4RTY7k2lwFurther, you'll notice females as they'll lay eggs - look anything like dust specks.
 The eggs are off-white in color, have sticky skin & exist in clusters - can be confused with dandruff.
 However, the baby or immature bed bugs (1 millimeter) will take a blood meal each time to progress past each of their 4 life stages - as they also shed skin when molting.

 Notably, with high humidity, bed bugs will develop to full adults within a month and get 3+ generations every year.
 However, bed bugs don't carry diseases but will cause anemia.
 Bed bugs have long antennae plus their characteristic six insect legs.
 These blood-suckers will look swollen after taking a blood meal.
 So any small bugs that'll be jumping around could be fleas.
 Bed bugs will be hiding in dark areas like crevices and cracks.